About Roma Races

-There are eight Race Meets a year with the Roma Picnic Races and Roma Cup the feature events on the racing calendar.
+There are nine Race Meetings a year with the Roma Picnic Races and Roma Cup the feature events on the racing calendar.

 An Annual Black Tie Ball is held on the night before the race meet to kick-start the weekend.

-The Roma Turf Club holds seven races a year with the “Roma Cup” being the most dynamic event on south-west Queensland’s social calendar.
+The Roma Turf Club holds eight races a year with the “Roma Cup Race Carnival” being the most dynamic event on south-west Queensland’s social calendar.

-The Cup is an action-packed meet in the true spirit of country racing and the locals know how to throw a good party.
+The Carnival is an action-packed meet in the true spirit of country racing and the locals know how to throw a good party.
 Just don’t forget your swag!

 Fashion on the field is taken extremely seriously at the various race meets with the “coat and tie” dress standard is refreshingly maintained.